 - Medialex Committee of the Council of Europe, Strasbourg, 1995

 Icelandic consulates are located in most provinces of Canada.
 In each of those consulates an Honorary Consul can be contacted when questions or difficulties concerning Icelandic nationals arise.
 The main role of the Icelandic Honorary Consuls abroad is to protect and further the interests of Iceland and Icelandic nationals as appropriate.
 Honorary Consuls are private individuals who take care of their tasks on a part-time basis without remuneration.

 Furthermore, the Embassy has jurisdiction over five Central and South American countries; Bolivia, Costa Rica, Honduras, Panama and Venezuela.
 Currently we have a Honorary Consul in each country, except Bolivia.
-Please contact the embassy for inquiries regarding Bolivia.

 The tip will be used to improve the quality of services and information on the website of the Cabinet.
 Feel free to contact if you need assistance.